noahmoss/TigerTalk/README.md

 ## Guide to installing and running the server

-TigerTalk uses [pipenv](https://docs.pipenv.org/) to manage Python dependencies, so this must be first installed as detailed on the pipenv site.

 To install Javascript dependencies:

 	npm install

+TigerTalk uses [pipenv](https://docs.pipenv.org/) to manage Python dependencies, so this must be installed as detailed on the pipenv site.

 To install and enter the virtual environment:

 	pipenv install django
 	pipenv shell

+Any changes to the ReactJS components must be bundled before being available to Django.
+Run the following command from the root directory:

+	node_modules/.bin/webpack --config webpack.config.js

 To run the server locally: